Author & Expert

 Convergent Performance, LLC

-Dr. Tony Kern is the Founding Partner and Chief Learning Officer (CLO) of Convergent Performance, LLC, a veteran-owned small business located in Colorado Springs.
-Convergent Performance was formed in 2003 and is specifically dedicated to reducing human error and improving performance in high risk environments such as aviation, military operations, surgical teams, law enforcement and firefighting.
-Tony is one of the world’s leading authorities on human performance in time constrained, error intolerant environments and has lectured on the subject around the globe for more than two decades.
+Dr. Tony Kern is a Founding Partner and the CEO of Convergent Performance, LLC, a veteran-owned small business located in Colorado Springs dedicated to reducing human error and improving performance in high-risk environments.
+Tony is one of the world’s leading authorities on human performance in time constrained, error intolerant environments and has lectured on the subject around the globe for more than three decades.

-Dr. Kern has authored eight books on human performance, including the award-winning “Plane of Excellence” trilogy (Redefining Airmanship, Flight Discipline and Darker Shades of Blue; McGraw Hill 1995, 1997, 1999).
-Over the past five years, Dr. Kern has broadened his approach beyond aviation.
-In his latest “Empowered Accountability” series (Blue Threat: Why to Err is Inhuman and Going Pro: The Deliberate Practice of Professionalism; Pygmy Books 2009, 2011) he creates a 21st century guide to extreme professionalism for individuals and organizations “while remaining true to themselves and growing where they are, with the resources at hand.”
-A prolific writer, Tony is also a featured columnist and Contributing Editor for Skies and Vertical 911 magazines.
-In addition, Dr. Kern has been interviewed regarding his methodologies by the Fox Business Network, Bloomberg TV, the Discovery Channel, National Public Radio, NBC Nightly News and 48 Hours with Dan Rather, among others.
+Tony is the author of nine books on human performance, including the award-winning “Plane of Excellence” trilogy (Redefining Airmanship, Flight Discipline, and Darker Shades of Blue).
+In the past decade, Dr. Kern has broadened his approach beyond aviation.
+In his latest “Empowered Accountability” series (Blue Threat: Why to Err is Inhuman, Going Pro: The Deliberate Practice of Professionalism, and The Ghost of Nathan Hale) he creates a 21st century guide to extreme professionalism for individuals and organizations “while remaining true to themselves and growing where they are, with the resources at hand.”
+A prolific writer, Tony is also a featured columnist and Contributing Editor for Skies and Vertical Valor magazines.
+In addition, his expert opinion has been sought for interviews on the Fox Business Network, Bloomberg TV, the Discovery Channel, National Public Radio, NBC Nightly News, and 48 Hours with Dan Rather, among others.